tpwong1990/tpwong/project/README.md

 9. '/summary'

 This route defines the summary function.
 The system calculates the total expenses, averages expenses per person and credit/debit value bases on user selection on month and year.

+10. '/export'

+This route defines the export function.
+The system export the data selected by user to csv file and user can download that file.